edelprior/pokedex/report/README.md

 This is the premise for all requests made in the rest of this application.

-### PokémonList.js & MoveList.js
+### PokémonList.js/MoveList.js + Filtering State Data

 The request made in the `componentDidMount()` method are the exact same for these components with minor alterations.

 The data such as pokémon _type_ and _category_ are to be placed in dropdown select inputs.

-These types for example are collected up and duplicates are removed and added to state.
+These types, for example, are iterated over with a `.map()` and duplicates are removed and added to state.
 This _de-duplicated_ array is passed as props to the input components.

 ```javascript
 const types_deduped = [...new Set(prevState.types.concat(pokemon_types))];